 - Fanconi anemia is a very rare genetic condition.

-- A child with Fanconi anemia may have physical abnormalities, failure of the bone marrow,
+- A child with this condition may have physical abnormalities, bone marrow failure,

-organ defects, and an increased chance of developing some cancers.
+organ defects, and a higher chance of developing some cancers.

-- Treatment of Fanconi anemia may require many different medical specialists.
+- Treatment may require many different medical specialists.